-- Formerly rent-controlled dwellings or long-occupation lease tenancies – separate legislation applies to them
+- Formerly rent-controlled properties or long-occupation lease tenancies – separate legislation applies to them

 - Owner-occupied accommodation (for example, if you rent a room in your landlord's home)

-- Social housing provided by local authorities (though, as noted above, the voluntary housing sector has been included since 7 April 2016)
+- Social housing provided by local authorities (though, as noted above, the voluntary housing sector is included)